Battle of Arras

-They had turned the 150 village houses into bunkers defended by cannons and machine guns and four lines of defense.
+They had turned the 150 village houses into bunkers defended by cannons and machine guns and four lines of defence.

 These consisted of a network of trenches and underground galleries defended by additional bunkers and forts and protected with barbed wire.

-This vast and complex defense sector spread over kilometers and was known as the labyrinth.
+This vast and complex defence sector spread over kilometres and was known as the labyrinth.

 The offensive, launched on May 9 by the French troops, sprawled until June 17.